Backbase/backbase.github.io/content/posts/unpublished/ways-to-improve-be-api-performance/post.md

     return requiredData;
   ```

-  Spring Webclient is another tool we can use to make parallel service calls.
-WebClient uses an asynchronous, non-blocking solution provided by the Spring Reactive framework:
+  Spring `Webclient` is another tool we can use to make parallel service calls.
+WebClient uses an asynchronous, non-blocking solution provided by the Spring Reactive framework,
+  but since Java 21 using virtual threads is probably going to be the preferred approach given the complexity of implementing reactive components.
+Sample of using `WebClient`:

   ```Java